Jenina52112/README-GENERATOR-CHALLENGE/potential-enigma/Develop/README.md

 Once installed, you can run the generator by command node index.js to terminal.
 Follow the prompts and provide necessary details.

 ## Contributing
-Contributions are welcome.
+Contributors are welcome!
 If you encounter issues or have any suggestions, open an issue to GitHub.

 ## Tests
 None